-A. General: This case examines the three wars that pitted Vietnam first against France, then against the United States, and finally, against neighboring Cambodia and China.
+General: This case examines the three wars that pitted Vietnam first against France, then against the United States, and finally against neighboring Cambodia and China.
 These wars spanned the entire Cold War period and were deeply entangled in the ideological and geopolitical rivalry among the United States, the Soviet Union, and China.
-Their conduct and outcomes raise a series of questions, including: under what circumstances is it advisable to open a new theater when engaged in a larger war?
+Their conduct and outcomes raise a series of questions.
+Under what circumstances is it advisable to open a new theater when engaged in a larger war?
 What challenges do leaders face in devising appropriate strategies for wars of defensive and limited aims?
 How do alliances shape grand strategic choices?
-What is the optimal relationship among civilian and military leaders in devising national policy and military strategy?
+What is the optimal relationship among political and military leaders in devising national policy and military strategy?
 How do domestic economics and politics affect military decisions and strategy?
-And finally, why is disengagement so difficult?
+Why is disengagement so difficult?

-The First Indochina War began in the immediate aftermath of World War II when the Viet Minh, or League for the Independence of Vietnam, fought to overthrow French colonial rule in Vietnam.
+The First Indochina War began in the aftermath of the Second World War when the Viet Minh, or League for the Independence of Vietnam, fought to overthrow French colonial rule in Vietnam.
 Under the leadership of Ho Chi Minh, Vo Nguyen Giap, and others, this conflict spread to the adjacent French protectorates of Laos and Cambodia.
 Despite substantial military and economic aid from the United States, the French were unable to suppress the uprising.
 On July 21, 1954, the Geneva Conference temporarily partitioned Vietnam at the 17th parallel, separating the anti-communist South from the communist-controlled North and ending French colonial rule in Indochina.

 The Second Indochina War developed as the United States sent aid, advisors, and finally, combat troops to assist the South Vietnamese government against communist and other internal forces backed by Hanoi.
 By 1968, the United States had some 550,000 troops in the south, against which Ho Chi Minh, Le Duan, Le Duc Tho, and others used a combination of politics, communication, irregular military forces, and conventional units to wage a successful protracted war.
-The United States withdrew its last troops in 1973 and the North conquered South Vietnam with a massive conventional attack in 1975.
-For America, the defeat in Southeast Asia had enormous domestic and international repercussions.
+The United States withdrew its last troops in 1973.
+Two years later, North Vietnam conquered South Vietnam with a massive conventional attack.
+For the United States, the defeat in Southeast Asia had enormous domestic and international repercussions.
 For Southeast Asia, it led to a realignment of geopolitical power resulting in the Third Indochina War, a conflict among Vietnam, Cambodia, and China.

-The Indochina wars entailed numerous strategic challenges highlighted in the Strategy and Policy Course themes.
-The Decision for War requires governments to assess the costs, risks, and benefits of initiating or escalating a conflict.
-In the aftermath of World War II, a weakened France had to decide whether the benefits associated with its colonial hold over Indochina were worth the potential costs in blood and treasure needed to defeat a strengthening communist insurgency backed by China and the Soviet Union.
-The United States also faced critical decisions over whether and how extensively to intervene in Vietnam.
-The Third Indochina War, which pitted China against its former ally, offers still another example of the challenges associated with intervention and balancing short-term, medium-term, and long-term objectives.
+The Indochina wars highlight numerous strategic challenges highlighted in the Strategy and Policy Course themes.
+The Decision for War course theme requires governments to assess the costs, risks, and benefits of initiating or escalating a conflict.
+In the early 1950s, a weakened France had to decide whether the benefits associated with its colonial hold over Indochina were worth the potential costs in blood and treasure needed to defeat a strengthening communist insurgency backed by China and the Soviet Union.
+The United States also faced critical decisions over whether and how extensively to escalate in Vietnam.
+The Third Indochina War, which pitted China against its former ally, offers still another example of the challenges associated with intervention and balancing shortterm, medium-term, and long-term objectives.

 Another theme that resonates in this case is the Cultural and Social Dimension.
-In the twentieth century, the region remained a mosaic of different civilizational influences, ethnic and tribal groups, languages, religions (especially Buddhism and Roman Catholicism), cultural traditions (such as Confucianism), and political ideas.
+In the twentieth century, the region remained a mosaic of different civilizational influences, ethnic and tribal groups, languages, religions (especially Buddhism and Roman Catholicism), cultural traditions

+(such as Confucianism), and political ideas.
 This posed tremendous challenges for governance in the South.